yuraolex/metaplex/rust/nft-candy-machine/README.md

 1. `whitelistDeleteMultiple` to remove the array of addresses from the whitelist.
 It is possible to remove only `28` addresses in one transaction due to transaction limitation, so if array of addresses is bigger, split for smaller chanks and do this instaction multiple times.  **NOTE:** the restriction number of addresses is not the same for different instructions, as it depends from number of arguments.

 In `accounts` object the whitelist public key and the owner public key of whitelist should be spceified.
 The owner of whitelist should also sign the transaction.
 See examples below.

+**NOTE**: Be sure to check array of adresses for duplicates upfront, before adding them to contract.
+Also check updront if this addresses are not in whiotelist already.
+To fetch whitelist addressdes use `const wh_account = await anchor.Program.account.whiteList.fetch(whitelistAccount.publicKey); const wh_addresses = wh_account.addresses;`

 ```ts